Yoga vs Pilates – Which is Best For Your Fitness Routine?

 Made up of small movements that will work out your muscles and core, Pilates concentrates on your core muscles.
 This helps you build strength and improves your body’s flexibility and tone from this point out.
 Yoga classes spend time on whole-body stretching and flexibility.
 This wider focus can be suitable if you are looking to see improvements in your body’s flexibility right from the start, instead of focusing on your core with gradual adjustments.

-The first big difference is that yoga have a meditative spiritual element that Pilates does not.
+The first big difference is that yoga has a meditative spiritual element that Pilates does not.

 Yoga classes will focus on mental balance and health, something many of us need!
 This makes it the perfect way to relieve some stress by adding meditation into your life.